 Depending on the kind of drone you have and how you use it, you may already have coverage for drone damage insurance and liability through your home insurance policy.
-We are going to review all the basics you need to know to determine what insurance you may already have and don't know about.
-We will also look at if you need additional insurance and how to get it for the least cost.
-We've also got a couple of handy insurance checklists to help you, and some cool resources for you as a drone owner.
+This is a review of all the basics you need to know to determine what insurance you may already have and don't know about.

 Do You Need to Buy Insurance for Your Drone?

 The good news is that most insurance company policy wordings would cover a drone in the same way that they would cover your personal property or contents.
-Depending on your specific insurer, you may not have to pay any additional amount to make sure your drone is covered!
+Depending on your specific insurer, you may not have to pay any additional amount to cover your drone.

-Although insurance doesn't dictate if you register your drone or not, the use of your drone becomes important to understand if you are covered under a homeowner policy for your drone or not.
+Although insurance doesn't dictate whether you register your drone or not, the use of your drone and how it's regulated could impact how it's covered by a homeowner's policy.

 How Many Drone Accidents Happen?